StoneCypher/You-Dont-Know-Lodash-Underscore/README.md

-In response to the response: no
+In response to [the response](https://github.com/stevemao/You-Dont-Know-Lodash-Underscore): no

+I respectfully disagree with all of these rebuttals as presented.
+Sorry `:(`

 ----